 Simply put, although I believe that our central bankers will eventually create the inflation they crave, I think the powerful countervailing economic forces listed above will significantly delay this outcome.

 Five-year Government of Canada bond yields fell one basis point last week, closing at 1.29% on Friday.
 We are now back in how-low-can-you-go territory and five-year fixed-rate mortgages are once again widely available at sub-3.00% rates.

 Variable-rate mortgage discounts can still be found in the prime minus 0.40% range (2.60% using today’s prime rate) and if you are the type of borrower who is more likely to lose sleep at night worrying that you are paying too much interest, instead of losing sleep worrying that your interest rate will rise, I now think this is an option well worth considering.

 The bottom line: I think borrowers who are currently in the market for a new mortgage and who are comfortable with fluctuating payments will save money with a variable rate over the term of their mortgage (as long as it is five years or less).
 I also think that borrowers who already have a variable-rate mortgage (especially a deeply discounted one) should think twice before they convert to a fixed rate in today’s environment.

 It would be easier, and less risky, for me to support the consensus view that variable-rate mortgages aren’t worth the risk but I think it is once again time to consider the variable alternative.
 This view, whether it turns out to be right or wrong, is based on what bond market yields and a mountain of economic data are telling me about a topic I monitor on a daily basis.
-Time will tell.David Larock is an independent full-time mortgage planner and industry insider.
+Time will tell.David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.